 They may also be interested in filters and a colour printer, especially if you show them how they work.

-Be confident in your approach: if you are unhappy with an offer, politely say no and tell them why you feel it's worth the price you are asking, but be prepared to bargain.
+Be confident in your approach: if you're unhappy with an offer, politely say no and tell them why you feel it's worth the price you are asking, but be prepared to strike a bargain.

 10. The final clearance